taigaio/taiga-doc/README.md

 You can install Ruby through the apt package manager, pacman, rbenv, or rvm.

-Confirm that `Gemfile` is in the base `taiga-doc` directory and then perform the installation from that directory:
+Confirm that `Gemfile` is in the base `taiga-doc` directory, and then perform the installation from that directory:

     $ cd taiga-doc
     $ export PATH=$(ruby -e "print Gem.user_dir")"/bin:$PATH"